kbparagua/js-crash-course/05_oop.md

 goku.talk(); // "I am a human."
 ```

 The parent, `human`, is an example of a **prototype**.
 Basically, a prototype is an object that acts as a parent of other object/s.

+### Default Prototype

 By default, an object has an empty object (w/ a `null` prototype) as its prototype.

 ```js
 var goku = {name: "Goku"};